Fosamprenavir Side Effects

 Applies to fosamprenavir: oral suspension, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking fosamprenavir:More common
+You should check with your doctor immediately if any of these side effects occur when taking fosamprenavir:More common

 - Large amount of fat in the blood